kayroye/PollUp/README.md

 - Trending posts or topics or tags in the suggestions pane (new card?)
 - Fully implement polls having a 'closing' time [Ongoing]
 - Use shadcn for ui [Ongoing]
+- Make a genuine poll ui (interactive and good looking polls on desktop and mobile)

 ## Long-term Roadmap
 - Come up with a genuine color palette and design language to apply site-wide (Shadcn)